Modular Plants for Chemicals and Critical Materials Production across Africa

-We are building a new future for Africa's $65B+ chemicals and materials industry: one rooted in local production, powered by its own mineral wealth, and free from reliance on fragile import supply chains.
+We are building a new future for Africa's $65B+ chemicals and materials industry: one rooted in local production, powered by its own mineral wealth to serve domestic chemical demand while contributing meaningfully to the global critical materials value chain.

 Our First: